 Many visitors also flock to the small church of St Margaret's in East Wellow near Romsey, where Florence Nightingale was buried.

-New for summer 2013, there is a free bus service available which will take the public from Romsey train station to Longstock Park in Stockbridge via Mottisfont and Sir Harold Hillier Gardens.
+Back for summer 2015, there is a free bus service available which will take the public from Romsey train station to Longstock Park in Stockbridge via Mottisfont and Sir Harold Hillier Gardens.

 Situated on the River Test and surrounded by picturesque rolling countryside, Whitchurch is Hampshire’s smallest town.
 Early settlements here date from around 400BC, and there is also evidence of a Roman...